Pictures

 in. mm. in. mm. in. mm.

-The blade markings identify the firm of Hannibal Osborn & John Gunby, who made Baker blades 1808-1838.
+The blade markings identify the firm of Henry Osborn & John Gunby, who made Baker blades 1808–1838.
 The blade was hilted in India.
 This example’s hilt is closely patterned after the British-made Baker Sword.

 This 2nd Type example has a D-shaped knuckle guard, where the 1st Type had a rectangular knuckle guard.